Cam Atkinson Game Preview: Flyers vs. Penguins

 Atkinson Season Stats Insights

-- Atkinson has averaged 17:34 of ice time this season (with a plus-minus rating of -9).
+- Atkinson has averaged 17:35 of ice time this season (with a plus-minus of -9).

-- Atkinson has netted a goal in a game seven times this season in 23 games played, including multiple goals once.
+- In seven of 24 games this year, Atkinson has scored a goal, and he has one game with multiple goals.

-- Atkinson has a point in 10 games this season (out of 23), including multiple points three times.
+- In 10 of 24 games this season, Atkinson has registered a point, and three of those games included multiple points.

-- Atkinson has an assist in four of 23 games this season, with multiple assists in one of them.
+- Atkinson has posted an assist in a game four times this season in 24 games played, including multiple assists once.

-- Atkinson has an implied probability of 47.6% to exceed his point total based on the odds.
+- The implied probability that Atkinson hits the over on his points prop total is 48.8%, based on the odds.

 Sign up for Underdog fantasy today.